 There were tons on this list to begin with.
 I picked 12 to narrow it down a little bit, these are the ones that stand out most to me but you guys may have more you would like to address, so feel free to leave your lists in the comments.

-Here’s my list of 12 things people with social anxiety are sick of hearing, so if you have a person with social anxiety in your life try not to say any of these things or you may get a banana hurled at your head.
+Here’s my list of 12 things not to say to someone with social anxiety, so if you have a person with social anxiety in your life try not to say any of these things or you may get a banana hurled at your head.

 1 – “You’re being very quiet”

 Thanks for pointing that one out… in front of everyone.

 When my nerves get the better of me I sometimes try and fade into the background noise, I would actually rather join the conversation than have you point out that I’m quiet in front of everyone therefore putting me completely on the spot and drawing all the attention to me.
 Thank you for that.

 2 – “I understand, I used to be shy”